Logs¶

 When AMI runs, 3 different log file types are being generated.
 The detail and verbosity of these logs can be configured in your local.properties

-file.
-See here for an overview of the log files and properties.
-This page contains information on how to interpret and visualize those logs to troubleshoot performance issues in AMI.
+This page contains information on how to interpret and visualize the log files to troubleshoot performance issues in AMI.

 Overview¶